ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.2:
+        *   Fixed issue #74, where -1 for "no buss-override" was being converted to 0.
         *   Added detection of missing system ports when mapping ports.
         *   Song duration label is now a button to select time versus measures.
         *   Removed useless flags for loading keystroke and MIDI controls.
         *   Avoid applying mute-group 0 if song has triggers and song-mode is 'auto'.
+        *   Fixes to log-file handling.
+        *   Added "Blank" for disabling keystrokes in the 'ctrl' file.
     *   Version 0.98.1:
         *   Work on creating an NSIS installer for a 64-bit Windows build.
         *   Fixed a stupid segfault bug with the --help option.
 Doh!